Prosp3r/gotv/README.md

+# GOTVote
-Get Out The Vote - A Platform to increase youth participation in Nigeria's Electoral Process.
+Get Out The Vote - A Platform to increase citizen participation in Nigeria's Electoral Process.

+### Introducition
+### This is a Proposal and a call for contributors & collaborators

-This project is meant to get as many young Nigerians involved in her political process as is technically possible.
+GOTVote's primary goal is to build a set of tools that enable as many Nigerians get involved in her political process as is technically possible.

+These tools will be designed and built around activities such as:

++ Voter registeration
++ Acquisition of voters cards
-Registering and getting voters card and where they're prevented somehow, evidence and reporting to appropriate quarter with follow up.
++ Problem reporting where obstacles are thrown in their way with evidence gathering and easy means to share issues with appropriate Government agency with follow up features.
-Add some social elements to the processes using peer pressure/encouragement to get these things done, even getting people out to vote.
-Our primary aim is eliminating those little pre-election barriers thrown in young people's way.

-To this end all features built will mirror the features listed below.

-1. Encourage people to signup
-2. Get them to add their contacts.
++ Getting out to vote
++ Independent reporting
++ Result tallying
++ Reward for participation
++ Inform others(other voters not online)
++ Nationwide polling unit verification.
-3. Get them to run for electoral office.
++ Verify eligibility to run for office.

-4. Get them to partake in voter’s registration.
-5. Get them to inform their contacts.
-6. Get the to acquire their voters credentials (card).
-7. Get the out to vote in teams.
-8. Get the to publish the results.
-9. Get them to secure the votes.
+Some of the most important features will be the social nature coupled with "gamelike" features aimed at driving adoption and dedicated usage.

+---

 ## ROAD MAP